 Students must maintain a minimum grade of C in all major courses and cognate courses, and full-time students must complete a minimum of 10 hours of community service during each fall and spring semester registered as a Counseling and Human Services major.
-Dexter Hanley College students will meet the service-learning requirement by completing major courses that have a service-learning component.
-They will not be required to complete additional service-learning hours.
+College of Graduate and Continuing Education students will meet the service-learning requirement by completing major courses that have a service-learning component.
+They will not be required to complete additional servicelearning hours.